-Oak: Riesling is seldom aged in oak.
-Most Riesling ages in stainless steel.
-If it does see oak, it’s an older neutral barrel that is meant to provide texture and roundness rather than adding any oak flavor to the wine.
+Oak: Most Riesling matures in stainless steel tanks.
+A small percentage may mature in oak barrels, but it’s an older neutral barrel that is meant to provide texture and roundness rather than adding any oak flavor to the wine.

 Fruit: Light fruit flavors of apple, pear, peach.

 Acidity: High level of acidity.
 (This is tartness in the wine and hits underneath the back of your tongue and throat.
 Think how lemons add tartness, acidity and a bit of pucker.)

 Tannin: No tannin.
 (This is bitterness that comes from the grapes skins.
 Since grape skins are removed right away in the winemaking process, the bitterness doesn’t develop.)